The Directors' have pleasure in presenting the 29th Annual Report togetherwith Audited Accounts of the Company for the year ended on 31st March 2017.

-As required by SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015the Auditors Certificate on Corporate Governance is enclosed as Annexure IIIto the Boards Report.
-The Auditors Certificate for the year 2015-16 does notcontain any qualifications reservations or adverse remrks.
+As required by SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015the Auditors' Certificate on Corporate Governance is enclosed as Annexure III tothe Boards' Report.
+The Auditors' Certificate for the year 2016-17 does not contain anyqualifications reservations or adverse remarks.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS